Modifying Provider configuration

 To configure an existing Provider:

-- In the Providers tab, s elect a Provider and click Tasks > Properties.
+2. In the Providers tab, select a Provider and click Tasks > Properties.
 The Properties dialog opens.

 Enable or disable a Provider in Site

 By default a Provider is enabled.
-To enable or disable a Provider, use the Enable provider in site option on the Properties tab.
+To enable or disable a Provider, use the Enable provider in site option on the General tab.

 Properties: configure Provider connection settings

-The Properties tab has different properties depending on whether it's a hypervisor-based or cloud-based provider.
+The General tab has different properties depending on whether it's a hypervisor-based or cloud-based provider.

 Hypervisor Provider:

-- Dedicated Provider Agent: Select this option if you have a dedicated RAS Provider Agent installed on a different server.
-Enter the server FQDN or IP address in the Agent address field.
+• Dedicated Provider Agent: Select this option if you have a dedicated RAS Provider Agent installed on a different host.
+Enter the host FQDN or IP address in the Agent address field.

 Cloud-based Provider:

-- Dedicated Provider Agent: Select this option if you have a dedicated RAS Provider Agent installed on a different server.
-Enter the server FQDN or IP address in the Agent address field.
+• Dedicated Provider Agent: Select this option if you have a dedicated RAS Provider Agent installed on a different host.
+Enter the host FQDN or IP address in the Agent address field.

 For description of the remaining properties of Microsoft Azure, please see Add Microsoft Azure as a Provider.